worldchallenge/youtube_app/README.md

 # youtube_app
-Simple Django app that interacts with youtube
+Django app that interacts with youtube

+This app will serve as a prototype for youtube integration and functionality.